 The city’s most photographable object is the massive antique Steam Clock, which goes off every hour on the hour to the sounds of the ‘Westminster Quarters’ – you can’t visit Vancouver without it.

 Near here is also the site of one of Vancouver’s best souvenir shops: Hudson House Trading Co.

 Gastown Happy Hour

-Gastown is full of great bars, and the prices don’t get any greater than between 3:00 – 6:00 pm.
+Gastown is full of great bars, and the prices don’t get any better than during the 3:00 – 6:00 pm happy hour.
 Expect to pay around $6.00 for a beer and $8.00 for wine.